JoaoGuimaraes22/The-Monarch/monarch-project-tracker.md

 **Your Monarch Story Platform is now production-ready with:**

+✅ **Enhanced Drag-and-Drop System** - Intuitive scene and chapter reordering with visual feedback
 ✅ **Full-Featured Manuscript Management** - Complete CRUD operations for novel structure
-✅ **Professional Drag-and-Drop System** - Intuitive reordering of acts, chapters, and scenes
 ✅ **Advanced Document Import** - Intelligent parsing with auto-fix capabilities
 ✅ **Clean Architecture** - Modular, maintainable, and scalable codebase
 ✅ **Type-Safe Implementation** - Complete TypeScript coverage with no `any` types
 ✅ **Shared Component Library** - Consistent UI patterns across the entire application
 ✅ **Database Integration** - Robust data persistence with transaction safety
+✅ **Debug Tools** - Emergency delete all functionality for development

 **The foundation is solid and ready for the next phase of feature development!** 🚀

 ---

-_Complete manuscript management system with drag-and-drop reordering, intelligent document import, and professional component architecture.
+_Complete manuscript management system with enhanced dual-level drag-and-drop (scenes + chapters), intelligent document import, professional component architecture, and debug tools.
 Ready for character management, search functionality, and advanced writing features._